 ) and Conservation of Jaguar in the High Mountains of Sonora (Conservacion del jaguar en la Sierra Alta de Sonora

 ).
 These UMAs are composed of a group of 8 landowners of 11 ranches.
 Jesus and other ranchers produce cattle and bacanora (agave-derived liquor made in the Mexican state of Sonora); its origins are pre-colonial.
 Cattle has been a family business for many generations.
-He is open to receive architectural design intern concepts for the proposed Biological Research Station and Jesus prioritizes UMA Sonora’s other objectives to be predation studies, increasing natural prey, cattle management practices, and biological research on jaguars and pumas.
+Jesus prioritizes UMA Sonora’s objectives as depredation studies, increasing natural prey, cattle management practices, and biological research on jaguars and pumas.
 For more… UMA

 is a Faculty member of UA Wild Cat Center for research and conservation and Founder and Director of Small Wild Cat Conservation Foundation.
 He received a PhD in Mathematics from the University of New Mexico and a PhD equivalent from the Department of Wildlife Ecology and Conservation from the University of Florida.
 His publications include author and co-author of 5 books, 8 book chapters, 3 book reviews, 49 journal articles, and 5 other publications.
 Dr. Sanderson is a member of Sigma Xi, of the Feline Conservation Federation, IUCN Cat Specialist [Core] Group, and Fellow of the Wildlife Conservation Network.
 His research interests are camera data systems, mountain lions in the southwest United States, and international projects investigating the Andean cat, fishing cat, Chinese mountain cat, guina, margay, ocelot, jaguarundi, Pallas’ Cat, and Borneo bay cat.
 His current interests include analysis of species co-occurrences on islands and gradients; ecology, biology, and conservation of small wild cats, and camera photo-trapping for surveying, monitoring, and population estimates.
-As a tireless working Team member Jim has spent countless hours processing thousands of camera-trap photos and identified jaguar and ocelot individuals on UMA Sonora coordinating with the biological technician Memo from Rancho Napopa.
-Dr Sanderson continues to work on incoming data as well as for the acquisition of additional camera traps for the Project.
+As a tireless working Team member Jim has spent countless hours processing thousands of camera-trap photos and identified jaguar and ocelot individuals on UMA Sonora coordinating with PC's biological technician "Memo" Galaz.
+Dr Sanderson developed the process for concise collation of camera data used today in the UA Jaguar Survey.

 serves on the board of directors of Primero Conservation nonprofit and as Vice-President.
 He is a Graduate Assistant/Master's Student at University of Arizona; using game cameras and occupancy modeling to determine what influences the distribution of wildlife in the sky islands of southern Arizona.
 This work is part of a larger project monitoring & surveying for jaguars in southern Arizona and New Mexico.
 He earned a BS in Wildlife and Restoration Ecology in 2012 from Arizona State University.
 He has worked extensively with camera traps; as an intern for the Arizona Game and Fish Department targeting mountain lion captures for a desert bighorn sheep recovery project; followed by a summer monitoring camera traps as a biological technician for the USFWS on the Kofa NWR also targeting mountain lion captures; then while working as a biological technician for the U.S. Department of Agriculture on the Great Lakes Restoration Initiative targeting turtle nest depredation by raccoons.
 Kyle is the secretary of the Fishing Cat Conservancy and corresponding editor for Wild Felid Monitor.
 His experienced navigating extreme desert climates and terrains, camping independently, and hiking long distances are valuable assets as he has delivered supplies, researchers, and guests safely to and from the project's core study area as its bilingual field assistant for Primero Conservation.